 - An actor and a talent agency claimed they were owed more than $1.4 million in commissions.
 The action was settled.

-- A complaint by a student against a major university alleged unfair practices in a Title IX investigation.
+- A complaint by a student against a major university alleging unfair practices in a Title IX investigation

 - Plaintiff, parents of a student who was allegedly seduced and kidnapped, sued a private high school and the school’s athletic director for sexual abuse.
 The Los Angeles City Attorney’s Office was ordered to turn over part of the police investigative file related to the allegations.
 The case was ultimately resolved.